Failsafe787/BitTyrant/README.md

   <a href="#acknowledgments">Acknowledgments</a> |
   <a href="http://bittyrant.cs.washington.edu/press.html">Press</a>
 </p>

-***This is a backup mirror of the client source code, currently unavailable for download at the [official website](http://bittyrant.cs.washington.edu) of this project.
-I ([subwave07](https://github.com/subwave07)) am neither one of the developers nor I have contibuited to this project in any way.
-All the credits go to the original developers.
-The following text is the recreation of the webpage of the project snapshot***

 ## Overview
 BitTyrant is a new, protocol compatible BitTorrent client that is optimized for fast download performance.